akshay-kap/Stock-Market-forecasting-using-ARIMA-models-in-R/README.md

 # The methodology is explained here as:
-● Getting the Data: Monthly closing stock prices are collected for the past 15 years for these four companies and stored in a tidy data format which is manipulated for further analysis.
+● Getting the Data: Monthly closing stock prices are collected for the past 15 years for these four companies and stored in a tidy data format which is manipulated for further analysis. <br>
-● Exploratory data analysis: Visual analysis of data pattern and central tendency statistics are observed along with a background information for each of these retail players.
+● Exploratory data analysis: Visual analysis of data pattern and central tendency statistics are observed along with a background information for each of these retail players. <br>
 ● Decomposition: Understanding basic time series components by decomposing it into fundamental time series properties.
-● Transforming data: Data is transformed using mathematical techniques to make variance stable,i.e. preparing it for better fits ARIMA models.
+● Transforming data: Data is transformed using mathematical techniques to make variance stable,i.e. preparing it for better fits ARIMA models.  <br>
-● Stationarity and ACF, PACF plots: Determining data stationarity, plotting ACF and PACF plots to get an intuition for ARIMA model parameters.
+● Stationarity and ACF, PACF plots: Determining data stationarity, plotting ACF and PACF plots to get an intuition for ARIMA model parameters.  <br>
-● Fitting and selecting ARIMA models: Fitting best seasonal ARIMA models (using auto.arima() in R) and evaluating their performance on out of sample data.
+● Fitting and selecting ARIMA models: Fitting best seasonal ARIMA models (using auto.arima() in R) and evaluating their performance on out of sample data.  <br>
-● Model features selection, forecasting and diagnostics: Understanding the best ARIMA model for a given company and predicting the stock prices for next three years and performing diagnostic checks on trained models.
+● Model features selection, forecasting and diagnostics: Understanding the best ARIMA model for a given company and predicting the stock prices for next three years and performing diagnostic checks on trained models.  <br>
 ● Conclusion and Future work: The predicted stock prices values are compared across these four companies., results and limitations of the model and commenting on the forward path from the project outcomes.